Interplay between Hubbard interaction and charge transfer energy in three-orbital Emery model: implication on cuprates and nickelates: Results

 \subsection{Orbital-resolved local density of states (LDOS)}

-The orbital-resolved spectral functions can be obtained via analytic continuation of the imaginary-time Green functions, which encode rich information about quasiparticle excitations and gap features in corresponding orbitals.
+The orbital-resolved spectral functions can be obtained via analytic continuation of the imaginary-time Green\py{'s} functions, which encode rich information about quasiparticle excitations and gap features in corresponding orbitals.
 Fig.~\ref{LDOS}(a)–(c) display the impact on LDOS caused by doping, $\epsilon_p$ and $U_{dd}$, separately.
 In Fig.~\ref{LDOS}(a), we display a fairly large density range from 0.4 to 1.6, i.e., 0.6 for both electron and hole doping.
-The value of $U_{dd}=6.0$ and $\epsilon_p=3.0$ are set to be relevant for cuprates and Fig.~\ref{LDOS}(d)-(e) further explore the influence of $U_{pp}$.
+The value\py{s} of $U_{dd}=6.0$ and $\epsilon_p=3.0$ are set to be relevant for cuprates and Fig.~\ref{LDOS}(d) and (e) further explore the influence of $U_{pp}$.

-At half-filling, the system is insufficent to open a complete energy gap near Fermi level due to relatively low $U_{dd}$ and $\epsilon_p$ as well as our moderate simulated temperature scale.
+At half-filling, the system is \py{insufficient} to open a complete energy gap near \py{the} Fermi level due to relatively low $U_{dd}$ and $\epsilon_p$ as well as our moderate simulated temperature scale.
 The first noticeable feature is the broad blue O band near -4 eV.
-To the left and right of the Fermi level lie the ZRS and UHB, respectively, despite the UHB exhibits a two-peak structure.
-Limited by the still high temperature scale, the ZRT and LHB band is thermally broadened and merge into the background.
+To the left and right of the Fermi level lie the ZRS and UHB, respectively, \py{in spite of the presence of a two-peak structure in the UHB}.
+Limited by our relatively high temperature scale, \py{the so-called Zhang-Rice triplet and the lower Hubbard band~\cite{kung_characterizing_2016, fulde_electron_1995} are} thermally broadened so that merge into the background.